Biotin Usage Guidelines - Questions & Answers

 Yes, you can take biotin with green tea.
 Green tea contains antioxidants and other beneficial compounds that may be beneficial to overall health.

-Can you take biotin under 18?
+Can I take biotin with tea?

 Is biotin soluble?